Federal Audit Spurs NC to Recoup from Dentists Who Accept MPW!!

 This audit was published March 2015.
 It is September.
 I will look into whether there is an appeal on record.

-Posted on September 1, 2015, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Dental Medicaid Providers, Dentistry Services, DHHS, Division of Medical Assistance, Eligibilty, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Eligibility, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, North Carolina, Office of Inspector General, Secretary of Health and Human Services, Tax Dollars, Taxpayers, Tentative Notices of Overpayment and tagged Appeals of Post-Payment Audits, Avoid Medicaid Recoupment, Dental claims, Dental services, Dentist, Dentistry, Dentists who accept Medicaid, DHHS, Division of Medical Assistance, DMA, federal audit, Federal Government, Health and Human Services, Health care, Health care provider, Medicaid, Medicaid Appeals, Medicaid Dentists, Medicaid for Pregnant Women, Medicaid Recoupment, Medicaid recoupments, Office of Inspector General, OIG, Post-Payment Review, Post-payment reviews, Reconsideration review, Tentative Notice of Overpayment, Tentative Notices of Overpayment.
+Posted on September 1, 2015, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Eligibilty, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Eligibility, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, NC DHHS, North Carolina, Office of Inspector General, Secretary of Health and Human Services, Tax Dollars, Taxpayers, Tentative Notices of Overpayment and tagged Appeals of Post-Payment Audits, Avoid Medicaid Recoupment, Dental claims, Dental services, Dentist, Dentistry, Dentists who accept Medicaid, Division of Medical Assistance, DMA, federal audit, Federal Government, Health and Human Services, Health care, Health care provider, Medicaid, Medicaid Appeals, Medicaid Dentists, Medicaid for Pregnant Women, Medicaid Recoupment, Medicaid recoupments, NC DHHS, Office of Inspector General, OIG, Post-Payment Review, Post-payment reviews, Reconsideration review, Tentative Notice of Overpayment, Tentative Notices of Overpayment.
 Bookmark the permalink.
 1 Comment.